flyteorg/flyte/docs/user_guide/data_types_and_io/pydantic.md

 :::{important}
 If you're using Flytekit version >= v1.14.0 and you want to produce protobuf struct literal for pydantic basemodels, you can set environment variable  `FLYTE_USE_OLD_DC_FORMAT` to `true`.

+For more details, you can refer the MSGPACK IDL RFC: https://github.com/flyteorg/flyte/blob/master/rfc/system/5741-binary-idl-with-message-pack.md
 :::